Monday, February 24, 2025

 President Trump recently accused former president Barack Obama of wiretapping Trump Tower during the US Presidential election campaign.
 The ex-president has denied this.

-In the UK drones are increasingly being used by the British Military and sales of drones to private individuals are increasing year on year.
+In the UK, drones are increasingly being used by the British Military, and sales of drones to private individuals are increasing yearly.

-The question - Is our privacy going to be constantly invaded without our permission?
+The question Is, will our privacy be constantly invaded without our permission?

-The wonderful thing is that God loves us in spite of what he knows about us.
-If we were really honest most of us would not welcome God looking into our lives.
-I know that I am not who I would like to be never mind what a holy God would want me to be.
-In the final analysis God describes our hearts as being deceitful and wicked, Jeremiah 17:9.
+The wonderful thing is that God loves us despite what he knows about us.
+If we were honest, most of us would not welcome God looking into our lives.
+I know I am not who I would like to be, never mind what a holy God wants me to be.
+In the final analysis, God describes our hearts as deceitful and wicked, Jeremiah 17:9.

-The fact that God loves us is quite an eye opener when you consider what He sees when He looks into our hearts.
+The fact that God loves us is quite an eye-opener when considering what He sees in our hearts.
 We use CCTV to monitor, control and protect society.
-God observes and identifies our sin so that we will understand our need of His forgiveness.
-His case against us is quite convincing but despite that God loves us.
+God observes and identifies our sins so that we will understand our need for His forgiveness.
+His case against us is pretty convincing, but despite that, God loves us.

 Please take time to read some more posts.
 All of my blog posts aim to bring God's word, the Bible, into your world.